wangby511/System-Design-Architecture-and-Infra/design-tiny-url.md

 Ban the malicious user temporarily if it makes requests too many times in a short period of time.

+Also we should do rate limit on the number of short url requets for a single user every day.
+If a user keep requesting the same long url, we can keep a cache and always return the same short url in a certain period of time.

 ## Expiry - Lazy Clean up

 ## ID Generator